Chart Color Schemes

 Strathnairn features high concentrations of family households, with a higher-than-average median household size

 Family households comprise 78.2% of all households, including 43.1% couples with children, 27.6% couples without children, and 7.1% single parent families.
-Non-family households account for the remaining 21.8%, with lone person households making up 18.4% and group households comprising 3.3%.
-The median household size is 2.9 people, which is larger than the Australian Capital Territory average of 2.5.
+Non-family households account for the remaining 21.8%, with lone person households at 18.4% and group households comprising 3.3%.
+The median household size is 2.9 people, larger than the Australian Capital Territory average of 2.5.

 Frequently Asked Questions - Households